Q23 (New York City bus): North Shore Bus Company

 The North Shore Bus Company's certification for the route was contested by the Brooklyn–Manhattan Transit Corporation in 1933, as the BMT believed that the route would have competed with its Junction Boulevard trolley service.
 At hearings, the BMT testified that since bus line started running, the traffic on the trolley line had fallen off.
 On December 2, 1932, the Board of Estimate approved the franchise applications for eight routes: seven for North Shore, including for the Q23, and one for Triboro Coach.
 On February 18, 1933, the franchise grant for the Q23 was granted to the North Shore Bus Company.
 In 1934, the North Shore Bus Company petitioned to extend the route along 37th Avenue.
 The franchise grant was reawarded on January 25, 1935, and by the time of this grant, the route was extended from 2.7 to 6.4 mi.
 This modification provided, among other things, for extending Route Q23, Forest Hills-Ditmars Boulevard, southerly from 108th Street and Otis Avenue to Metropolitan Avenue, a distance of approximately 2.25 miles in order that connection might be made with the Independent Subway System at Queens Boulevard.

 Triboro Coach Corporation

 On September 24, 1936, the franchise for the Q23 was awarded to the Triboro Coach Corporation.
 On October 29, 1936, local consent for ten years was secured from New York City.
 Triboro Coach operation of the route began on January 3, 1938.

 In 1937, the Q23's southern terminal was Continental Avenue (71st Avenue) and Metropolitan Avenue.
 Metropolitan Avenue-bound buses would turn east on Loubet Street, and then south on 72nd Avenue, before terminating at Metropolitan Avenue.

 All night service and more frequent service during the day, after two years of pressure, was installed on the Q23 in September 1950.
+In 1976, a proposed extension of the route to serve more of Forest Hills was discussed at a Queens Community Board 6 meeting.
 In 1988, the Q23 was extended to Union Turnpike.
 As part of the Queens Subway Options Study it was suggested that if the Queens Bypass would have run via the Lower Montauk Branch, the Q23 be extended to Woodhaven Boulevard to connect with the line.